jotyGill/openpyn-nordvpn/README.md

 # openpyn
-A python3 script/systemd service, to easily connect to and switch between, OpenVPN servers hosted by NordVPN.
+A python3 script (systemd service as well) to manage openvpn connections.
+Created to easily connect to and switch between, OpenVPN servers hosted by NordVPN.
 Quickly Connect to the least busy servers with lowest latency from you (using current data from Nordvpn's API).
 Find servers in a specific country or even a city.
-It Tunnels DNS traffic through the VPN which normally (when using OpenVPN) goes through your ISP's DNS (unencrypted) and compromises Privacy! (warning: at present, OS's using 'systemd-resolved' i.e latest Ubuntu versions are still leaking DNS traffic unless option '-f' is used)
+It Tunnels DNS traffic through the VPN which normally (when using OpenVPN) goes through your ISP's DNS (unencrypted) and compromises Privacy!

 ## Features
 * Automatically connect to least busy, low latency servers in a given country.
 * Systemd integration, easy to check VPN status, autostart at startup.
 * Find and connect to servers in a specific city or state.
 * Uses NordVPN's DNS servers and tunnels DNS queries through the VPN Tunnel.
-* Use Iptables rules to prevent IP leakage if tunnel breaks (Experimental, atm inconsistent behaviour), ie KILL SWITCH.
+* Use Iptables rules to prevent IP leakage if tunnel breaks (Experimental), ie KILL SWITCH.
 * Quickly Connect to any specific server. i.e au10 or us20.
 * Downloads and Updates (modifications) the latest config files from NordVPN.
-* Option to run the script in background (openvpn daemon mode).
+* Option to run the script in background (as a systemd service).
 * Options to finetune server selection based on "Server Load" or "Ping Latency".
-* Auto excludes the servers if ping to them fails or if they don't support OpenVPN \
+* Auto excludes the servers if a ping to them fails or some packets drops when pinging \
-  (TCP or UDP depending upon which one you are trying to use).
+or if they don't support OpenVPN \ (TCP or UDP depending upon which one you are trying to use).
 * Finds and displays nord vpn servers (with extra info) in a given country.
 * Now list and connect to servers with "Netflix" --netflix, "Peer To Peer" --p2p, "Dedicated IP" --dedicated, \
 "Tor Over VPN" --tor, "Double VPN" --double, "Anti DDos" --anti-ddos support.